 Course overview

-Studying Architecture offers you the opportunity to pursue a career in an exciting, creative and fast-paced industry which hugely influences the world around us.
+Studying Architecture allows you to pursue a career in an exciting, creative and fast-paced industry that hugely influences the world.

-On this course you’ll discover how to bring your visions and designs to life, with successful graduates progressing into rewarding careers which have the potential to improve and enhance the lives of countless people.
-With the knowledge gained as part of this degree, can witness your work turn into tangible creations that serve the communities around you.
+In this course, you’ll discover how to bring your visions and designs to life, with successful graduates progressing into rewarding careers which have the potential to improve and enhance the lives of countless people.
+With the knowledge gained as part of this degree, you can witness your work become tangible creations serving the communities around you.

-You will learn about the history of architecture and design, alongside completing technical, practical and professional exercises relating to ethical architecture in the commercial world.
-You’ll have opportunities to undertake design projects in a range of spatial, social and topographical settings, from the smallest of residences and objects through to complex megacities and events.
+You will learn about the history of architecture and design, completing technical, practical and professional exercises relating to ethical architecture in the commercial world.
+You’ll have opportunities to undertake design projects in various spatial, social and topographical settings, from the smallest of residences and objects to complex megacities and events.
 Graduates pursue successful careers in non-professional pathways using their skills in creative design, strategic thinking, leadership and organisation.

 Key features

-Be part of a community that’s working together to change the construction industry from within, so that we can be the changemakers the world needs to address the global climate emergency.
+Be part of a community working together to change the construction industry from within so that we can be the changemakers the world needs to address the global climate emergency.

 The programme has been designed with reference to the RIBA and ARB criteria.
-The curriculum provides students with the analytical and practical skills and knowledge required to attain the RIBA Part 1 level (the first step towards formal chartership as an architect).
+The curriculum provides students with the analytical and practical skills and knowledge required to attain the RIBA Part 1 level (the first step towards formal charters as an architect).
 However, DMU’s BA Architecture in Dubai does not yet offer Part 1 Exemption because it is working towards Validation by the RIBA.
-This application to RIBA will take place in the fourth year after the first cohort has completed their degree - in order for the RIBA to then consider awarding retrospective approval to the course and its students’ degrees (which is the usual process for new programmes).
+This application to RIBA will take place in the fourth year after the first cohort has completed their degree - for the RIBA to consider then awarding retrospective approval to the course and its students’ degrees (the usual process for new programmes).

-Please note: This Dubai Campus BSc Architecture course has the same curriculum and studio culture as DMU’s UK Architecture course - which is accredited by the Royal Institute of British Architects (RIBA) and the Architects Registration Board (ARB).
-ARB do not accredit courses outside the UK.
-Applicants should therefore have confidence that the degree will prepare them for the RIBA Part 1 level – and their future career.
+Please note: This Dubai Campus BSc Architecture course has the same curriculum and studio culture as DMU’s UK Architecture course - accredited by the Royal Institute of British Architects (RIBA) and the Architects Registration Board (ARB).
+ARB does not accredit courses outside the UK.
+Applicants should therefore have confidence that the degree will prepare them for the RIBA Part 1 level – and their future careers.

-DMU UK’s Leicester School of Architecture (LSA) has a 125-year history of nurturing the next generation of architects with a future-facing curriculum that focuses on the ‘craft of making’.Create work with real impact in the community by working on live design projects in the city and the region.
+DMU UK’s Leicester School of Architecture (LSA) has a 125-year history of nurturing the next generation of architects with a future-facing curriculum focusing on the ‘craft of making’.Create work with real impact in the community by working on live design projects in the city and the region.

 GCE A-Level CCD